-The focus of the Duration GAP Analysis is to measure the level of a bank's exposure to interest rate risk in terms of sensitivity of Market

-Value of its Equity (MVE) to interest rate movements.
+The focus of Duration GAP Analysis is to measure the level of a bank's exposure to interest rate risk in terms of sensitivity of Market Value of its Equity (MVE) to interest rate movements.
 Duration Gap can be used to evaluate the impact on the Market Value of Equity of the bank under different interest rate scenarios.
 ALCO monitors the Leveraged Liability Duration and duration gap of the total bank balance sheet on a quarterly basis to assess the impact of parallel shift of the assumed yield curve.

-Particulars Dec-31, 2021 Dec-31, 2020
+Particulars Dec-31, 2022 Dec-31, 2021

-Duration of Asset 1.89 1.71
+Duration of Asset 1.95 1.89

-Duration of Liabilities 1.75 1.56
+Duration of Liabilities 1.54 1.75

-Duration Gap 0.32 0.30
+Duration Gap 0.41 0.32

-Changes in Market value of Equity due to an increase in interest rate as of 31st December, 2021 1% 2% 3% BDT 1,086.23 Million BDT 2,172.47 Million BDT 3,258.70 Million
+Changes in Market value of Equity due to an increase in interest rate as of 31st December, 2022 1% 2% 3% BDT 2,184.50 Million BDT 4,369.00 Million BDT 6,553.49 Million

-G. Market risk
+G. Market Risk

-Market Risk: Market Risk is defined as the possibility of loss due to changes in the market variables.
-It is the risk that the value of on/off-balance sheet positions will be adversely affected by movements in equity price, interest rate and currency exchange rates.
-The objective of our market risk policies and processes is to obtain the best balance of risk and return whilst meeting customers' requirements.
+Market Risk: Market Risk refers to potential loss that can occur as a result of fluctuations in market conditions.
+It encompasses the risk of adverse impacts on the value of both on and off-balance sheet positions due to changes in equity prices, interest rates, and currency exchange rates.
+Our aim with respect to market risk is to strike a balance between risks and return that is optimal, while also fulfilling the needs of our customers, through our policies and procedures.

 The primary categories of market risk for the bank are: